Connecting to Access

 2. Drag and drop an Access file

-The easiest way to work with an Access file is to drag it from Windows Explorer and drop it directly onto the Dundas BI Explore window or the dashboard canvas.
+The easiest way to work with an Access file is to drag it from Windows Explorer or Finder and drop it directly into Dundas BI, onto the Explore window or the canvas of the file you're working on.

 This will automatically create a corresponding data connector in Dundas BI.
 Expand the data connector and drag a table to the canvas to see its data.